lsnsol/.github/profile/README.md

 ![LSN Solutions Logo](lsnsol_full_logo_white.png "Title")

-## Hi there 👋 greetings from LSN Solutions
+## Hi there 👋 greetings from LSN Sol

-LSN Solutions aims to provide all-around solutions to your technical problems.
+LSN Sol aims to provide all-around solutions to your technical problems.
 It will include sample POCs on various day-to-day problems from a technology perspective.
-These will include but not limited to:
+These will include but not be limited to:

 1. Node
 2. Python